Web Loom logo

 • error$ — the last error from the model, or null

-• validationErrors$ — derived from error$; emits a ZodError when the model receives invalid API data, null otherwise
+• validationErrors$ — a computed() from error$; resolves to a ZodError when the model receives invalid API data, null otherwise

-These let the View subscribe directly to the ViewModel without reaching into the Model.
+These let the View read directly from the ViewModel without reaching into the Model.

 Subscription Lifecycle